-A description of the Group's operations and of its principal activities is included in the review of operations and activities in the directors' report on pages 4 to 15.
+A description of the Group's operations is included in the Operating and Financial Review in the directors' report on pages 4 to 19.
 The directors' report is not part of the financial report.

 Directors

 A. M. Holt (Chairman) P. M. Delaney B.R.
 Andrew